newcleo-dev-team/lbh15/joss/paper.md

 a liquid metal object to access its related properties, or by instantiating an object for each specific property.
-The former approach provides one single entry point to all the liquid metal properties, which are evaluated at the specified thermo-dynamic state after checking its validity with respect to the validity range of the properties themselves (temperature between the melting and the boiling values, and positive pressure).
+The former approach provides one single entry point to all the liquid metal properties, which are evaluated at the specified thermo-dynamic state after checking its validity (temperature between the melting and the boiling values, and positive pressure).
 In addition, the former approach allows to manage the properties correlations in a simpler way, by acting either on a single or on all